Full disclosure: I didn’t write this post from personal experience.

 If you tend to be on the oily side, Dr. Bronner’s Castile Soap in Tea Tree or Peppermint is what you want.
 The original.
 The classic Peppermint Castile will invigorate and wake you up.
 The Tea Tree will help balance your skin.

 If you’re tending to be on the dryer side, check out Dr. Bronner’s Organic Sugar Soaps – the one in the pump.
-The Shikakai extract, which gives the unexpected dark brown color, is a ground tree bark, long used in traditional hair care in India.
+The Shikakai powder, which gives the unexpected dark brown color, is a ground tree bark, long used in traditional hair care in India.
 Further, the sugar is a natural humectant, drawing moisture into the skin.
 This is a great soap for both skin and hair.

 The maximum nourishment comes from Dr. Bronner’s Organic Shaving Soap which not only lathers beautifully for shaving around the edges, but also is a great beard wash.
 It will leave your beard soft and your skin soothed.